What is Product Liability Insurance?

 Does my Business Need Product Liability Insurance?

-Claims for product liability suits aren’t only brought against the manufacturer, but also against businesses that sell, store, handle, label, and even transport products.
-Product liability lawsuits can bring massive claims accompanied by massive judgments against manufacturers.
+Claims for product liability suits aren’t only brought against the manufacturer but also against businesses that sell products, store them as inventory, handle or label them, and even those companies that transport products.
+Product liability lawsuits can bring massive claims accompanied by large judgments against manufacturers.

-In any product liability lawsuit, the damages awarded can include medical expenses, legal costs, compensatory damages, and more.
-These types of suits can and often do put a company out of business.
-If your business manufactures, sells, or even transports good which may be consumed or used by the general public, take a hard look at product liability coverage.
+In any product liability lawsuit or class action lawsuit, the damages awarded can include medical expenses, legal fees, compensatory damages, and more.
+A product liability claim can put a company out of business.
+If your business manufactures, sells, or even transports goods that may be consumed or used by the general public, take a hard look at product liability insurance coverage.
 The bottom line question most small businesses face is this: Can I afford not to have insurance for product liability?

 Who Needs Product Liability Insurance?